LARGE RC HELICOPTERS

 • Generally fall under new RC flying regulations & restrictions.

-• Most have moderate product runs - long term ownership outlook is fair to okay (several years).
+• Most have moderate length product runs - long term ownership outlook is fair (several years).

 • Example helicopters: